 Chrusciki: Try These Polish Bow Tie Cookies

-Each family has traditions associated with food, and, for most of us, certain foods bring back memories of family traditions and special times.
+Each family has traditions associated with food, and certain foods are sure to bring back memories of special times.
 Making chrusciki is one of those foods that reminds me of the Polish traditions that my mother kept alive in our family.
 I know you will love these delectable Polish cookies.
-Maybe you’ll start a new food tradition in your family!
+Why not start a new food tradition in your family?

 Some of My Other Polish and German Recipes